gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-load-obj.md

 We also see some messages about unhandled keywords.
 What are those for?

-`usemat` is the most important of these.
+`usemtl` is the most important of these.
 It specifies that all geometry that appears after uses a specific material.
 For example if you had a model of a car you probably want transparent windows and chrome bumpers.
 The windows are [transparent](webgl-text-texture.html) and the bumpers are [reflective](webgl-environment-maps.html) so they need to be drawn differently than the body of the car.
-The `usemat` tag marks this separation of parts.
+The `usemtl` tag marks this separation of parts.

-Because we'll need to draw each of these parts separately let's fix the code so that each time we see a `usemat` we'll start a new set of webgl data.
+Because we'll need to draw each of these parts separately let's fix the code so that each time we see a `usemtl` we'll start a new set of webgl data.

 First let's make some code that starts a new webgl data if we don't already